-It’s amazing the amount of folks that you mean blogging and networking with folks around the world and that is one of the reasons why I love what I do and part of what keeps me going.
+It’s amazing the amount of folks that you mean blogging and networking around the world.
+That is one of the reasons why I love what I do and part of what keeps me going.
 It’s time to introduce one of those folks I “met”, in a virtual sense, awhile back.
 Silvestro Silvestori currently lives in Puglia and runs a food and wine school called the Awaiting Table.
 He is a food aficionado and Italian sommelier that lives to share his passion with the students that visit him and others around the world through his contributions for Wine & Spirits Magazine and others.
 His passion screams out through this interview and if this doesn’t make you consider southern Italy when it comes to the food and wine I don’t know what will.

 Here’s my interview with Silvestro.
 I hope you enjoy it!

 Have you always lived in Puglia?
 If not, what drove you to settle down in Puglia?